listenrightmeow/pottymouth/README.md

 #####dictionary

-Will do a quick object lookup for custom badwords or an easy way to add word violations without having to write a comprehensive regex.
+Will do a quick object lookup for custom badwords.
+Dictionary is an easy way to add word violations without having to write a comprehensive regex.

 If loading pottymouth in an AMD environment, define a config path entry with a location to the badwords.json file.
 Pottymouth requires badwords before the class is instantiated.

 If loading pottymouth in a Node environment, make sure that pottymouth and badwords remain in the same directory together.

-If loading pottymouth in a browser in a non-AMD environment, you will be required to define pottymouth.json with either a url to badwords.json or your can set this class variable to the badwords object itself.
+If loading pottymouth in a browser in a non-AMD environment, you will be required to define badmouth with either a url to badwords.json or your can set this class variable to the badwords object itself.

 If badwords contains the word as an object key, true will be returned regardless of the threshold set.